Argylls rally for CIC win at Alexandria

 Gabe McGuire led off the bottom of the fifth inning with a single up the middle.
 Four pitches later, the Tigers’ junior stole third and advanced home on a throwing error to tie the game at 2-2.

-Alexandria had a golden opportunity with the bases loaded and a full count in the bottom of the sixth inning, but Maddux Buckley struck out Alexandria’s lead off hitter Collin Johns to end the inning.
+Alexandria had a golden opportunity with the bases loaded and a full count in the bottom of the sixth inning, but Maddux Beckley struck out Alexandria lead-off hitter Collin Johns to end the inning.
 Against 83 batters faced this season, opponents are hitting .083 against Beckley.

 “Coming in with bases-loaded, I knew that I had to buckle in and find a way to get it with a strikeout,” Beckley said.
 “It is just one of those moments where you have got to breathe and zone yourself in and really only focus on you and the catcher.”

 The M-G senior mentioned his curveball has improved the most in his repertoire.
 Tremendous confidence in his breaking ball empowers Beckley to throw the curveball while down in the count to pile up opposing whiffs.
-In 20.2 innings pitched, the undefeated Beckley has struck out 39 hitters while allowing just one earned run.
+In 20 2/3 innings, the undefeated Beckley has struck out 39 hitters while allowing just one earned run.

 Alexandria aims to rebound at home against Southwood on Friday.
-M-G moved to 3-1 in Central Indiana Conference play and will begin May with a home game against Taylor (Kokomo).
+M-G moved to 3-1 in Central Indiana Conference play and will begin May with a home game against Taylor.